 Best for: General use, athletes, and everyday nutritional support

 Digestive Support Protein

-Digestive Support Protein contains premium-grade European pea protein isolate, organic coconut sugar as the sweetener (with only 3 g of total carbohydrate per serving), either organic cocoa or vanilla bean, along with the amino acid glutamine and probiotic (Bacillus coagulans) to support gut health.
+Digestive Support Protein contains premium-grade European pea protein isolate, organic coconut sugar as the sweetener (with 3g of total carbohydrate per serving), either organic cocoa or vanilla bean, along with the amino acid glutamine and probiotic (Bacillus coagulans) to support gut health.

-Best for: People with irritable bowel syndrome (IBS), irritable bowel disease (IBD) or other gut conditions, or athletes seeking an extra edge for recovery and reductions in muscle soreness.
+Best for: People who struggle with digestive issues or other gut conditions, irritable bowel syndrome (IBS), irritable bowel disease (IBD), or athletes seeking an extra edge for recovery and reductions in muscle soreness.

 - Glutamine is one of the most abundant amino acids in the body.
 It is the preferred fuel of the absorptive cells of the gut, and so, can support the gut and aid its repair.
 High-dose glutamine supplementation has been shown to reduce leaky gut, inflammation, and endotoxins,12, 13 reduce symptoms of inflammatory bowel diseases,14 and improve the balance of bacteria in the gut.15 Glutamine could also help to improve immunity and reduce overtraining in athletes.16-21

 - Bacillus coagulans is a beneficial, spore-forming probiotic that can better withstand heat and food processing than many other common probiotics and is viable in food and beverage powders.22-24 It has been demonstrated to aid digestion of both carbohydrate and protein, inhibit the growth of pathogenic bacteria, and provide immune benefits.25, 26 Randomized controlled trials have demonstrated that B. coagulans supplementation can help to reduce pain and bloating in people with IBS.27, 28 In athletes, this probiotic could even help to improve recovery and decrease post-workout muscle soreness.29